paulstanfield/paulstanfield.github.io/_posts/2014-10-13-top-work-related-iphone-apps.md

 ##Ember

-I use Ember for Mac extensively for inspiration gathering and research, it acts as my main information hub and go to for kicking of new projects and for those annoying moments when creative block kicks in.
+I use Ember for Mac extensively for inspiration, gathering and research, it acts as my main information hub and go to for kicking off new projects and for those annoying moments when creative block kicks in.
 The iOS app from Ember brings this experience over to the iPhone and is a great little tool to have out and about for those gems of inspiration you come across which you want to quickly save to your library.

 <figure class="half">
 	<img src="/assets/imgs/oct14/ember1.jpeg" alt="">